xodio/xod/README.md

 * `yarn run build` builds all packages
-* `yarn run build -- <name> --only` builds a package with specified `<name>`, e.g. `yarn run build -- xod-core --only`
+* `yarn run build -- <name> --only` builds a package with specified `<name>`, e.g. `yarn run build -- xod-cli --only`
 * `yarn run build -- <name>` builds a package with specified `<name>` and all its dependencies, e.g. `yarn run build -- xod-client-electron`
-* `yarn run dev -- <name> --only` builds a package with specified `<name>` and stays in watch mode with auto-rebuild when its files change, e.g. `yarn run dev -- xod-core --only`
+* `yarn run dev -- <name> --only` builds a package with specified `<name>` and stays in watch mode with auto-rebuild when its files change, e.g. `yarn run dev -- xod-cli --only`
 * `yarn run dev -- <name>` builds a package with specified `<name>` and all its dependencies, then stay in watch mode looking for changes in that package or any of its dependencies;